datacommonsorg/docsite/api/sheets/index.md

 ## Find a place's DCID {#find-dcid}

-Data Commons’ Sheets add-on provides the ability to look up a place’s [DCID](/glossary.html#dcid) by using the **Fill place dcids** feature.
+The Data Commons Sheets add-on provides the ability to look up a place’s [DCID](/glossary.html#dcid) by using the **Fill place dcids** feature.
 To find a place’s DCID:

 1. Open a new or existing spreadsheet.
 1. Select the destination cell where you want to add a place’s DCID.